SkoolNotes/Taproot/MISC/KBxSOPHFINALeval.md

 2.  *Of the concepts we discussed, which one(s) did you find most interesting or useful, and why?*
 	1. The concept of word vectors was incredibly cool to me.
 It's amazing that we can mathematically represent natural language, and meaning, with ML.
 Just the concept of being to subtract a word from another word still blows my mind.

-3. What concepts did you find most challenging, and why?
+3.  *What concepts did you find most challenging, and why?*
 	1. Trying to wrap my head around how exactly LSTM Networks work was certainly a challenge.
-LSTM Networks have very complex architecture, and while I understand the abstract concepts, understanding all the smaller level components and extrapolating value from small component level variation
+LSTM Networks have very complex architecture, and while I understand the abstract concepts, understanding all the smaller level components and extrapolating value from small component level variation is still something I struggle with.

-5. What are some ways that you displayed good habits of mind or contributed to a good learning environment in the class?
+5. *What are some ways that you displayed good habits of mind or contributed to a good learning environment in the class?*
+	1. ML is something I'm genuinely very interested in, and I think / hope that shows in my habits and work.
+While we don't have a lot of non-breakout-room-in-class time, when we do I try to contribute to discussions by asking questions which generally turn out to be strange-ish or question assumptions.

 6. What was the most useful or memorable piece of feedback you received this semester, and how did you act on it?
+	1.